vector-js/vector/website/content/_index.md

 ## Interaction

-There are two forms of interaction within our system: dependencies and events.
-The first form of interaction is dependencies - elements can be related together using dependency functions, similar to how cells are related together in a spreadsheet application.
+There are two forms of handling interaction within our software system.
+The first form is reactive programming.
+Elements can be related together using dependency functions, similar to how cells are related together in a spreadsheet application.
 These dependencies are explicit and give dependents access to the data of the elements they rely on.
 These dependencies also define how the interactive should update elements and in what order the update should happen when an element's state is changed.

-The second, more tradditional, form of interaction is events.
-Events are typically utilized with input elements and the main interactive object.
-Events follow a design pattern common to the web - a user event happens and then the corresponding event handler is called.
+The second, more tradditional, form of handling interaction is event driven programming.
+Event handler properties are surfaced in elements where it seemed useful.
+Otherwise, access to all of the event handlers is available throught the root SVGElement and the native web APIs.

-### Dependency Functions
+### Reactive Programming

 All elements contain the ability to define dependencies to other elements.
 An element declares what it is dependent on using the "addDependency" function and then defines an update function which describes how the element should update itself.
 Circular dependencies will cause an exception.
 By convention, an element should only use the data of the elements it has declared itself dependent on.